dshcheung/WDI_HK_9/14-assessments/w08d1-solution.md

   - pros:
     - Mostly open source.
     - Horizontal scalability.
 There’s no need for complex joins and data can be easily sharded and processed in parallel.
-    - Support for Map/Reduce.
-This is a simple paradigm that allows for scaling computation on cluster of computing nodes.
     - No need to develop fine-grained data model – it saves development time.
     - Easy to use.
     - Very fast for adding new data and for simple operations/queries.